2011 Liège attack

 On 13 December 2011, a murder–suicide attack took place in the city of Liège in the Wallonia region of Belgium.

 The attacker, 33-year-old Nordine Amrani, threw grenades and fired an FN FAL rifle at civilians on the Place Saint-Lambert, the city's main square.
-The attack killed five and left one hundred and forty seven others injured, seven seriously.
+The attack killed five and left 147 others injured, seven seriously.
 Amrani then killed himself with a revolver.
 Earlier that day, he had also murdered a woman in his house.

 The attack occurred on the same day and at the same hour as the 2011 Florence shootings.
 There is no indication that the attacks were coordinated.

 Attack

 The attack took place on 13 December 2011, at 12:33 local time (11:33 UTC) in the Place Saint-Lambert, the centre of commercial life in Liège, home of the town's courthouse.
 It was a busy day with many shoppers in the nearby Christmas market.

 Witnesses reported four explosions and gunfire.
 At first, it was believed that there were two or more assailants, who threw stun grenades into the courthouse and at a bus shelter.
 The gunman then fired shots with a 7.62×51mm NATO FN FAL from the rooftop of a bakery shop, located across the square.
 Police were on the scene quickly and sealed off the square.

-Amrani killed five people in the attack and wounded more than one hundred and forty seven others, seven seriously.
+Amrani killed five people in the attack and wounded 147 others, seven seriously.
 After that, Amrani killed himself with a Smith & Wesson M57 .41 Magnum revolver.
 Two of the dead were teenage boys aged 15 and 17.
 A 17-month-old boy died later in a hospital.
 A 75-year-old woman died from her injuries two days after the attack.
 A fifth victim, who had been in an induced coma since the attack, died of head injuries on 23 December.